DIgidigidoom/Apsus/README.md

 - **Component-Based Architecture:** Modular React components for easy maintenance and scaling.
 - **Mock Data Support:** Easily switch between mock data and real API integrations.

+# 🗒️ Google Keep Clone (React)

+A fully functional Google Keep-style note-taking app, crafted with attention to usability and smooth user experience.

+## ✨ Features

+- **Add Notes:** Create notes of various types — text, image, or todo list — using a single intuitive input field.
+- **Note Types:**
+  - **Text notes** – just write and hit Enter.
+  - **Image notes** – add an image via URL.
+  - **Todo notes** – manage task lists with checkboxes and titles.
+- **Edit Notes:** Open a modal to edit any note, with a custom editor that matches the note type.
+- **Search & Filter:** Search notes by title or content using a live search input.
+- **Color Picker:** Change the background color of each note from a customizable palette.
+- **Pin Notes:** Pin important notes to keep them at the top of the grid.
+- **Duplicate Notes:** Instantly duplicate any note with a single click.
+- **Responsive Layout:** Notes are displayed in a clean grid layout inspired by Google Keep.
+- **Dynamic UI:** Real-time updates using React’s state and effect hooks.
+- **Local Storage:** Notes are stored in localStorage and persist across sessions.

+## 🧠 Tech Highlights

+- React (useState, useEffect, useRef)
+- Modular component structure (NotePreview, NoteModal, AddNote, NoteTodos, etc.)
+- Dynamic rendering based on note type
+- Styled with custom CSS (Keep-style UI)
+- Query Params integration for better UX

+## 🎨 Example Note Types

+- `NoteTxt`: "Meeting with team at 10am"
+- `NoteImg`: image URL with caption
+- `NoteTodos`: todo list with optional completed tasks

 ## 🛠️ Tech Stack

 - **React**